-Knowing how to end a speech is just as important as knowing how to begin.
+Knowing how, and when, to end a speech is just as important as knowing how to begin.
 Truly.

 Research* tells us that people most commonly remember the first and last things they hear when listening to a speech, seminar or lecture.

 So what will?

-Here are three effective alternative ways to end a speech.
-Each ensures your speech ends powerfully rather than a fading away.
+Here are three effective ways to end a speech.
+Each ensures your speech finishes strongly rather than limping sadly off to sure oblivion.

-A summary of your most important points ending with a:
+You'll need a summary of your most important points followed by the ending of your choice:

 To work out which of these to use, ask yourself what you want people to do or feel as a result of listening to your speech.
 For instance;

 What you choose to do with your ending should support the overall purpose of your speech.

 Let's look at three different scenarios showing each of these ways to end a speech in action.

 You've summarized the main points and want to finish with a statement to propel the audience into action.